jakelazaroff/unpm/README.md

 In practice, though, there are a bunch of problems unpm solves beyond just downloading the files for you:

 - If a library has multiple files, you'd need to vendor all of them and preserve the directory structure.
+- If any of those files import URLs rather than paths, you'd need to manually change them to point to your disk.
-- If a library is written in TypeScript, you'd need to find a transpiled version.
+- If the code is written in TypeScript, you'd need to find a transpiled version.
 - If you're checking types, you'd need to find the type definitions and configure TypeScript.
 - If a transitive dependency is missing from your import map, you won't know until you actually load your website.